canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   })
   ```

   > NOTE: EventStreams provide a much better way of doing this.
-Checkout [can-define-stream-kefir].
+Check out [can-define-stream-kefir].

 - Use [can-stache-bindings.event ($EVENT)] to listen to an event on an element and call a method in `can-stache`.
 For example, the following calls `sayHi()` when the `<div>` is clicked.